 Students are allowed to follow study units from another master programme from the University of Twente (5 EC).
-If students choose elective study units from another master programme this has to be approved beforehand by the programmes Admission Committee and the programme director of the other Master's programme (note: if students want to choose elective study units from another Master's programme they have to check MyTimetable, before they choose as the timetables may conflict with the timetable of the M-COM programme).
+If students choose elective study units from another master programme this has to be approved beforehand by the programme's Admission Committee and the programme director of the other Master's programme (note: if students want to choose elective study units from another Master's programme they have to check MyTimetable, before they choose as the timetables may conflict with the timetable of the M-COM programme).

 2.6.
-Joint/double degrees and/or international cooperation and agreement(s) Next to an own programme, COM has two Double degree programmes together with partner programmes of The University of Twente, including Business Administration (BA) and Philosophy of Science, Technology and Society (PSTS).
-These two Double degree programmes are established with the partner programmes after comparison of the programmes that students need to follow.
-The two Double degree programmes are agreed upon and are presented in the table 3 (Double degree programme with BA and table 4 (Double degree programme with PSTS.
-The programmes are geared content-wise to the distinctive profile of the partners in question.
+Joint/double degrees and/or international cooperation and agreement(s) Next to an own programme, COM has a Double Degree programme with Business Administration (BA) that focuses on Digital marketing.
+This Double degree programme is established with the partner programme after comparison of the programmes that students need to follow.
+The Double degree programme is agreed upon and presented in the tables 3, 4 and 5.